 When we began in 2011, the best hybrids from previous breeding efforts were slightly better than standard varieties on the market.
 In just a few years of intense breeding, the best hybrids in the 2014 trials are nearly full commercial quality in our testing environments.

 Four of the most important traits were scored across 10 environments in our Phase I trials.
-A score of 3.0 is the minimuym commercial quality.
+A score of 3.0 is the minimum commercial quality.
 A score of 4.0 is full commercial quality.
 The five new hybrids that scored best for subjective overall quality are compared with the six standards.

-The some of the top hybrids form the 2011 trial have been commercialized.
+Some of the top hybrids form the 2011 trial have been commercialized.
 The top hybrids from 2014 will be commercialized if the project receives funding for the second five-year term.